LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/week2/code-exercises/week02exercises/README.md

 #### 1
     Execute the example as is.
 Do you observe the "main" thread’s write to mi.value remains invisible to the t thread, so that it loops forever?
 Independently of your observation, is it possible that the program loops forever?
 Explain your answer.

 Yes as stated in the explenation of the tasks, it is possible that thread t loops forever.
 This is due to the initial value of mi is 0, and the `mi.set(42)` never becomes visible to thread t.
-Hence the while loops will forever be false in this keep, and thread t will never terminate
+Hence the condition in the whlie loop will always be false and the while loop will never terminate

 #### 2
     Use Java Intrinsic Locks (synchronized) on the methods of the MutableInteger to ensure that thread t always terminates.
 Explain why your solution prevents thread t from running forever.

-When modifying the `set()` and `get()` methods with the synchronized keyword (Java Intrinsic Lock), we ensure that both methods ensures mutual exclusion when executing the methods.
-Besides this, the synchronized keyword also ensure that the result of the execution is visible to all other threads, such that no changes can be hidden.
-Now the modification to `mi.set(42);` will always be visible to all other threads, hence the program will always terminate.
+When modifying the `set()` and `get()` methods with the synchronized keyword (Java Intrinsic Lock).
+Besdes ensuring mutual exclusion, what's important here is, that the visibility of changes between the two threads are ensured.
+Now the change made with the `mi.set(42)` is made visible to all threads, hence the program will always terminate

 #### 3
     Would thread t always terminate if get() is not defined as synchronized?
 Explain your answer

-The method `get` needs to use the synchronized keyword, or an infinite while loop can occur.
-It's again the visiblity guarantee we need, in order fir the call to `mi.get()` to be synchronized with the latest changes to `mi`
+If `get()` is not synhcronized then we cannot guarantee that thread t will terminate.
+This is again due to the visiblity guarantee provided by the synchronized keyword.
+If `get()` is not synchronized the JMM might cache the value of get, since its spinning asking for `mi.get()`

 #### 4
     Remove all the locks in the program, and define value in MutableInteger as a volatile variable.
 Does thread t always terminate in this case?
 Explain your answer

-TODO: yes, as the volatile keyword guarantees visibility, but doesn't guarantee mutula exclusion, which isn't needed in this specific case
+Yes the program terminates.
+Again the visibility guarantee of the volatile keyword is enough, as the while loop is spinning asking for `mi.get()`, hence that if the action `mi.set(42)` eventually becomes visible to thread t, it will terminate

 ## Exercise 2.3